Go With Your Gut: 4 Ways to Boost Your Immune System Through Digestion

 Support Digestion to Support the Immune System

-A well functioning digestive system is essential for a strong immune system and in keeping you healthy!
-Remember, digestion is a process that starts in the brain, so support should start there and work its way down.
+A well-operating digestive system is necessary for a powerful immune system and keeping you healthy.
+Keep in mind that digestion is a process that begins in the brain, so encouragement should start there and work its way down.

-Support the production of digestive enzymes and stomach acid that help to break down food and stop potential pathogens.
-Consuming foods rich in zinc may help to stimulate and increase stomach acid production.
-Zinc rich foods include:
+Encourage the production of digestive enzymes and stomach acid that support breaking down food and quitting potential pathogens.
+Absorbing foods that are robust in zinc may help activate and boost stomach acid production.
+Zinc-rich foods include:

 • Shellfish